dennis-creator/dennis-creator/README.md

 - 👋 Hi, I’m @dennis-creator
 - 👀 I’m interested in marketing and data science
 - 🌱 I’m currently learning python and R
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with anybody
-- 📫 How to reach me ...
+- 📫 How to reach me dennisluis99@gmail.com

 <!---
 dennis-creator/dennis-creator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.